NextronSystems/thor-manual/usage/custom-signatures.rst

 * | Registry Keys
   | Tag: **‘registry’**
   | Rules are applied to a whole key with all of its values.
-See :ref:`yara-registry-rules` for more details.
+See :ref:`usage/custom-signatures:THOR YARA Rules for Registry Detection` for more details.
 * | Log Files
   | Tag: **‘log’**
   | Rules are applied to each log entry.
-See :ref:`yara-log-rules` for more details.
+See :ref:`usage/custom-signatures:THOR YARA Rules for Log Detection` for more details.
 * | Process Memory
   | Tag: **'process'** or **‘memory’**
   | Rules are applied to process memory only.